intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-By contrast, version 3 of the RFC Editor Model, specified here, provides a more consensus-oriented framework (similar in some respects to the structure of technical work within the IETF or IRTF) that retains roles for specialized expertise in document editing and publication.
+By contrast, version 3 of the RFC Editor Model, specified here, provides a more consensus-oriented framework (similar in some respects to the structure of technical work within the IETF) that retains roles for specialized expertise in document editing and publication.

 Policy definition happens within the RFC Series Working Group (RSWG),